manudelu/ScorpionRobot_Assembly/README.md

-Mechanical Design Methods in Robotics
+Mechanical Design Methods in Robotics :gear:
 ======================================
 Design of Clementoni's Scorpion Robot using Creo Parametric 3D Modeling Software Ver.
 8.0
 ==========================================================================================

-Project Description :scorpion:
+Project Description 🔧
 ----------------------
 At the beginning of the course, several pieces of a toy scorpion robot were assigned to each team.
 [Link to the Assembly Video](https://www.youtube.com/watch?v=SFq4Ctjfaao)